smikhalevski/react-executor/README.md

 Sets [an executor task](#execute-a-task) but doesn't execute it.

-This plugin is useful when you have an static initial value and a task that can update this value later:
+This plugin is useful when you have a static initial value and a task that can update this value later:

 ```ts
 import lazyTask from 'react-executor/plugin/lazyTask';